Skeletonxf/Skeletonxf.github.io/source/markdown/_buildingABridge.md

 There might be less heavy handed solutions than full blown synchronisation with a Mutex, but for a type I'm not intending to have a lot of access from multiple threads at once, the overhead should be pretty minor.

-Unfortunately, while this works great for methods, at some point we also want to destroy the game state so we can start a new game.
+Unfortunately, while this works great for methods, at some point I also want to destroy the game state so I can start a new game.

 ## Cleaning up